-We decided to conduct our own small-scale research, so keep reading to see how much we think the average estate agent fees are for our area.
+We decided to conduct our own small-scale research, so keep reading to see how much we think the average estate agent fees are in the UK.

 Our Research Into Estate Agent Fees

-In March and early April 2018, we asked 36 estate agents based in Surrey and Hampshire how much they would charge to sell a house valued at £226,000 – the current national average.
+In March and April 2022, we asked 42 estate agents based in the UK how much they would charge to sell a house valued at £277,000 – the current national average.

-Some of the agents we contacted were internet-based firms but most were traditional bricks-and-mortar agents that you’re probably familiar with.
+Some of the agents we contacted were internet-based firms while others were traditional bricks-and-mortar agents that you’re probably familiar with.

 We’ve included VAT in the prices: